 Before starting data recovery, it’s advisable to know the file system type of the data storage medium.
 With this knowledge, you'll get more profound understanding of files organization and be able to choose proper data recovery software.

 Although file systems are flexible in terms of the storage they work on, typically, you can determine the file system type based on a storage device.

 USB flash drives and memory cards usually operate FAT or exFAT.
 This file system is compatible with a variety of operating systems.
 For this reason, you can use your USB flash drive or a memory card with any computer.

-NTFS, HFS, Ext2-4 are very typical for personal computers and workstations.
+NTFS, APFS, Ext2-4 are very typical for personal computers and workstations.
 These file systems are standardly not compatible with their counterparts.

-Most NAS storages are based on XFS, Ext2-4, Btrfs or ReiserFS file systems.
-They are most suitable for home servers owing to their design, while XFS, for instance, is a perfect choice for storing medium and large files and ReiserFS gives maximum speed.
+Most NAS units are based on XFS, Ext3, Ext4 or Btrfs.
+They are most suitable for home servers owing to their design, while XFS, for instance, is a perfect choice for storing medium/large files and Btrfs provides maximum security for the data.
 File systems of NAS devices are normally hidden from the user and are represented as network folders via special network protocols.

 While the storage type can help you make only an approximate assumption concerning the file system applied, the operating system will give you a more precise answer.
 File systems are related to the operating system installed onto the storage.
 As different file systems normally serve different purposes, as a rule, some operating systems offer more than one file system variant.

 NTFS is the most popular and widespread file system for Windows.
 This is a default file system for Windows drives and partitions.
 The file system can be easily extended and supports many file properties, including access control, encryption, etc. One of the drawbacks of this file system is a rather complicated method of storing data.